hideya/langchain-mcp-tools-ts-usage/README.md

 and returns [LangChain Tools](https://js.langchain.com/docs/how_to/tool_calling/) that wrap the given MCP servers.

-OpenAI's `gpt-4o-mini` is used as the LLM.
+Anthropic's `claude-3-5-haiku-latest` is used as the LLM.
+For convenience, code for OpenAI's `gpt-4o-mini` is also included and commented out.

+## Requirements

+- Node.js version 16 or higher installed
+- `ANTHROPIC_API_KEY` - get one from [Anthropic](https://console.anthropic.com/settings/keys)
+  If you switch to using OpenAI's LLM, get `OPENAI_API_KEY` from [OpenAI](https://platform.openai.com/api-keys)

 ## Usage